Arte River

-The Arte River is a perennial river of the Bemm River catchment, located in the East Gippsland region of the Australian state of Victoria.
+The Arte River is a perennial river of the Bemm River catchment, in the East Gippsland region of the Australian state of Victoria.

 Course and features

 Arte River rises below Mount Kuark, in remote country in the Errinundra National Park, and flows generally south and then east, joined by the Little Arte River before reaching its confluence with the Goolengook River, northwest of the town of in the Shire of East Gippsland.
 The river descends 273 m over its 17 km course.

 The Arte River sub-catchment area is managed by the East Gippsland Catchment Management Authority.